mfindley/Mayfly_ContinuousTemperatureLogger/README.md

   * Battery voltage
   * Temperature (of the Mayfly)

-If you do not plan to upload your data to MonitorMyWatershed.org, you can leave these values as is, but the must stay in this order unless you make further changes to the sketch.
+If you do not plan to upload your data to MonitorMyWatershed.org, you can leave these values as they are, but the must stay in this order unless you make further changes to the sketch.

 **NOTE:** MonitorMyWatershed expects values to be in a specific order which is not covered in this section.
 Please refer to the section `Registering a Sensor Station` later in this document.